Mind the Gap: The Divergence Between Human and LLM-Generated Tasks: Introduction

 \subsection{Research Objectives and Hypotheses}

-To systematically investigate these issues, we designed a novel text-based task generation paradigm that elicits unconstrained, intrinsically motivated responses from both humans and LLMs (Figure \ref{fig1}).
+To investigate these issues, we designed a novel text-based task generation paradigm that elicits unconstrained, intrinsically motivated responses from both humans and LLMs (Fig. \ref{fig1}).
 Our approach proceeds in two steps.

 First, we examine how human task generation reflects underlying personal factors, establishing a behavioral signature of autonomous task generation\footnote{Our hypotheses were pre-registered at AsPredicted platform https://aspredicted.org/t3yb-wcd3.pdf}.
 We hypothesize that if human task generation is indeed \textbf{value-driven}, then participants' personal values (e.g., openness to change) should systematically predict key attributes of their generated tasks, such as their creativity and novelty.
 Furthermore, we investigate how individuals strategically adapt to environmental complexity by examining their \textbf{cognitive style} \cite{sagivStructureFreedomCreativity2010}.
 We conceptualize cognitive style as the mechanism through which value-driven goals are pursued under varying cognitive loads.
 This aligns with dual-process theories distinguishing between deliberate, rule-based processing (systematic) and rapid, associative processing (intuitive) \cite{evans2013dual,sagivNotAllGreat2014}.
 We reasoned that individuals relying on systematic processing would be more sensitive to the increased cognitive demand of complex environments, affecting the diversity and nature of their generated tasks.